Pertino/dockerfiles/Pertino-ubuntu/README.md

 For now it is just a demonstration of Technology as it's only real use is to login and present a shell.

-To use build using the standard Docker image building:
+To pull use the standard Docker image pull:
 ```
-sudo docker build -t pertino-ubuntu .
+sudo docker pull pertino/ubuntu
 ```

 To run it is slightly different in that you must run priviledged: